 Koska slowly raised his hands in surrender.

-"Xena." the Shogun aimed for appeasement to end the current situation.
-"You have my word that none of my warriors, including myself will avow to Gabrielle San what is to happen in Japa dealing with your death.
-Now remove your katana from Koska."
+"Xena."
+The Shogun aimed for appeasement to dissipate the current situation.
+"You have my word that none of my warriors, including myself, will avouch to Gabrielle San what is to happen in Japa, anent to your death.
+Now, remove your katana from Koska."

-Xena lowered the sword away from the sun fire armored man, bringing him relief, and offered Harukata her gratitude, "Thank you."
+Xena lowered the sword away from the sunfire armored man, bringing him relief, and offered Harukata her gratitude, "Thank you."

 "You're welcome."
-Harukata replied.
-"But I do think it'll be best if you told her the truth."
+The Shogun acceded.
+"But I do think it'll be best if you tell her the truth."

-"Stick with what you know and I'll stick with mines."
-Xena responded.
+"Stick with what you know and so will I." Xena repudiated.
 "Gabrielle is relentless when it comes to getting her way with me lately.
-If she discovers that I am to die, she'll coerce me into jumping over board just to escape it.
-I'm positive that all of Japa would be under Yodoshi in a matter of no time while I am living happily ever after in Egypt.
-It's no way your forces can prevail without me."
+If she discovers I am to die, she'll coerce me into jumping overboard just to escape it.
+I'm positive that all of Japa would be under Yodoshi in a matter of no time, while I am living happily ever after in Egypt.
+There's no way your forces can prevail without me."

 "True."
-Harukata acceded.
+Harukata acknowledged.
 "What of Gabrielle San?
-We aren't too far from Sione.
+We aren't too far from Scione.
 Surely you want me to go back."

 "She won't leave and I will not force her."
-Xena answered.
+Xena uttered.
 "I'll work out something to ensure her protection.
-In the mean time, one of my ideas is to inspect your men."
+In the meantime, one of my ideas is to inspect your men."